ErickMaria/glenvoy-extauthz/README.md

-# glenvoy-extauthz
+# glooe-envoy-extauthz
-A Envoy authentication server implementation for Gloo Enterprise
+A Envoy external authorization server implementation for Gloo Enterprise